 - Download and save the latest firmware version on your computer’s hard drive.

 - Access the camera’s web interface via a web browser, navigate to the “Maintenance” tab >> “Firmware Upgrade”

 - Click the “Browse” button to locate the file.

 - Click “Upload” to start the firmware upgrade process.

-As evidenced by these repeated camera flaws and vulnerabilities, in this increasingly connected world, it goes without saying the more our homes become “smarter,” the more we have to be smarter about our homes.
+These repeated camera flaws and vulnerabilities reveal something huge.
+Our world is becoming increasingly connected.
+The smarter our homes become, the more we have to be smarter about our homes.

 Turning your house into a smart home is exciting but be careful!
-Listen to my Komando On Demand podcast to learn how to watch for the warning signs so technology doesn’t take over your home.
+Listen to my Kim Komando Today podcast.
+You’ll learn how to watch for the warning signs so technology doesn’t take over your home.